-- (a) On Food Establishments A five percent (5%) discount shall be granted to underprivileged students by food establishments such as food chains, canteens and restaurants anywhere in the country: Provided, That private food establishments may claim the cost as allowable tax deduction from the gross income in the computation of the income tax in accordance with the provisions of the National Internal Revenue Code (NIRC) of 1997, as amended; - (b) On Medicines A five percent (5%) discount shall be granted to underprivileged students by pharmacies or drug stores anywhere in the country: Provided, That these pharmacies or drug stores may claim the cost as allowable tax deduction from the gross income in the computation of the income tax in accordance with the provisions of the NIRC of 1997, as amended; - (c) On Textbooks and School Supplies A five percent (5%) discount shall be granted to underprivileged students by establishments anywhere in the country that sell reference books and school supplies: Provided, That these establishments may claim the cost as allowable tax deduction from the gross income in the computation of the income tax in accordance with the provisions of the NIRC of 1997, as amended; - (d) On Prescribed Electronic Devices for purposes of Online/Distance Learning - A five percent (5%) discount shall be granted to underprivileged students by establishments anywhere in the country that sell electronic devices including but not limited to computers, tablets and other electronic devices which may hereinafter be prescribed: Provided, That these establishments may claim the cost as allowable tax deduction from the gross income in the computation of the income tax in accordance with the provisions of the NIRC of 1997, as amended; and
+- 9 (a) On Food Establishments A five percent (5%) discount shall be granted to 10 underprivileged students by food establishments such as food chains, 11 canteens and restaurants anywhere in the country: Provided, That private 12 food establishments may claim the cost as allowable tax deduction from the 13 gross income in the computation of the income tax in accordance with the 14 provisions of the National Internal Revenue Code (NIRC) of 1997, as 15 amended; - (b) On Medicines A five percent (5%) discount shall be granted to underprivileged students by pharmacies or drug stores anywhere in the country: Provided, That these pharmacies or drug stores may claim the cost as allowable tax deduction from the gross income in the computation of the income tax in accordance with the provisions of the NIRC of 1997, as amended; - (c) On Textbooks and School Supplies A five percent (5%) discount shall be granted to underprivileged students by establishments anywhere in the country that sell reference books and school supplies: Provided, That these establishments may claim the cost as allowable tax deduction from the gross income in the computation of the income tax in accordance with the provisions of the NIRC of 1997, as amended; and - (d) On Tuition Fees, Miscellaneous, and Other School Fees A five percent (5%) discount shall be granted to underprivileged students by public and private schools where they are enrolled in, without prejudice to their right to avail themselves of other educational assistance given by the school and the government, such as those provided under Republic Act No. 6728, as

-- (e) On Tuition Fees, Miscellaneous, and Other School Fees A five percent (5%) discount shall be granted to underprivileged students by public and private schools where they are enrolled in, without prejudice to their right to avail themselves of other educational assistance given by the school and the government, such as those provided under Republic Act No. 6728, as amended by Republic Act No. 8545 or the "Government Assistance to Students and Teachers in Private Education (EGASTPE)", Republic Act No. 9442 or the law amending the "Magna Carta for the Disabled", Republic Act No. 10687 or the "Unified Student Financial Assistance System for Tertiary Education (UniFAST)", and Republic Act No. 10931 or the "Universal Access to Quality Tertiary Education (UAQTE) Act": Provided, That the schools may claim the cost as allowable tax deduction from the gross income in the computation of the income tax in accordance with the provisions of the NIRC of 1997, as amended. - (f) On Museums, Theaters, and Cultural Events A five percent (5%) discount shall be granted to underprivileged students on entrance fees to museums, theaters, and cultural events sanctioned by the National Commission on Culture and Arts anywhere in the country: Provided, That private museums, theaters and producers of cultural events may claim the cost as allowable tax deduction from the gross income in the computation of the income tax in accordance with the provisions of the NIRC of 1997, as amended. - Sec.
+1 amended by Republic Act No. 8545 or the "Government Assistance to 2 Students and Teachers in Private Education (EGASTPE)", Republic Act No. 3 9442 or the law amending the "Magna Carta for the Disabled", Republic Act No. 10687 or the "Unified Student Financial Assistance System for Tertiary 4 5 Education (UniFAST)", and Republic Act No. 10931 or the "Universal Access 6 to Quality Tertiary Education (UAQTE) Act": Provided, That the schools may 7 claim the cost as allowable tax deduction from the gross income in the 8 computation of the income tax in accordance with the provisions of the NIRC 9 of 1997, as amended.

+- (e) On Museums, Theaters, and Cultural Events A five percent (5%) discount shall be granted to underprivileged students on entrance fees to museums, theaters, and cultural events sanctioned by the National Commission on Culture and Arts anywhere in the country: Provided, That private museums, theaters and producers of cultural events may claim the cost as allowable tax deduction from the gross income in the computation of the income tax in accordance with the provisions of the NIRC of 1997, as amended. - Sec.
 5. Limitations.
 The Department of Education (DepEd), Technical Education and Skills Development Authority (TESDA), and Commission on Higher Education (CHED) may identify grounds for disqualification of students in availing the aforementioned discounts, in accordance with the implementing rules and regulations of this Act: Provided, That these grounds will not defeat the purpose of liberally granting such discounts to underprivileged students.